These are the best outdoor activities in Las Vegas.

 While you’re there, make time to check out Nelson’s Ghost Town.
 It’s a popular spot for photoshoots.

-Note: Check the water levels and jump at your own risk.
+Local Tip: Check the water levels and jump at your own risk.
 The jump gets higher every year as the water level goes down.

 Pro Gun Club has all types of guns to shoot and a world-class 17 station sporting clays course on their huge 160-acre property.
 To really spice things up, you can also shoot at exploding targets or a run-down vehicle.
 Everything is customizable.